 - Mercury Tea Room account

-Companies with at least $250,000 have the option to upgrade to the Mercury Tea Room account.
+Companies with at least $250,000 can upgrade to the Mercury Tea Room account.
 With one, they can partake in Mercury Treasury, which puts their extra cash in U.S. government securities.
 You also get access to partner perks, wherein you get things like servers, bookkeeping, and 409s.

 Mercury doesn’t offer credit cards, but they offer debit cards.
 This card allows you to withdraw cash from Allpoint Network ATMs without a fee, although you can use it at any ATM.